Policies

 Staff need to be aware that when writing reports, observations or letters about the children on their personal computers, they need to be moved/deleted from the main hard-drive onto a password protected external hard-drive.
 Access to this hard-drive must be restricted to single- person use.

-We strive to create a fair and just organisation, one which values diversity and gives everyone an equal chance to work, learn and live free from discrimination, prejudice and racism.
+We strive to create a fair and just organization, one which values diversity and gives everyone an equal chance to work, learn and live free from discrimination, prejudice and racism.
 We aim to;

 We need to recognise and respect that families are also made up of many components, and respect and celebrate their differences